The New Faces of Pride: Good Girls Star Isaiah Stannard Shares Why Harry Styles Is His Queer Hero - News Break

 The New Faces of Pride: Good Girls Star Isaiah Stannard Shares Why Harry Styles Is His Queer Hero

-Watch: Taylor Swift, Camila Cabello & More Celebs Show Support for Pride.
 With the world slowly beginning to come out on the other side of the coronavirus pandemic, this Pride season is one of tremendous celebration.
 And yet, the spirit of a movement itself born out of a protest lives on.
 As the month of June comes to a close and International Pride Day nears, E!
-News has asked some of Hollywood's newest generation of LGBTQ stars to share what Pride means to them in 2021.www.eonline.com
+News has asked some of Hollywood's newest generation of LGBTQ stars to share what Pride means to them in 2021.
+Welcome to The New Faces of Pride.
+Crediting series such as FX's groundbreaking drama Pose and HBO's Euphoria, Isaiah Stannard would agree "there's slowly more representation and better representation" of trans stories on screen.
+"I think Hollywood is changing," he noted in an...www.imdb.com